idamoltke/LocalNgsRelate/README.md

 And then we can run the following commands to analyse the 4 listed related pairs (see “Example input files”):

 ```
-## Set paths to the program folder
-## NB. replace with the path on your own computer!
+## Set path to the program folder.
+NB. replace with the path on your own computer!
 localngsrelatefolder="/home/ida/Programs/LocalNgsRelate/"

 ## Analyse the half sib pair